Skip to main content

 • noise nuisance – these complaints are dealt with by the Environmental Protection team on 01582 510333

-Luton Council have two specialist antisocial behaviour officers, who deal with high level antisocial behaviour for council tenants.
-Anti social behaviour for private owners or tenants should contact the investigations hub.
+Luton Council have three specialist antisocial behaviour officers, who deal with high level antisocial behaviour for council tenants and council leaseholders.
+Anti social behaviour for private owners or private tenants should contact the investigations hub.
+You can also report online by clicking below link.

 Reporting crime or anti-social behaviour

-Or email [email protected].
-Criminal activity should be reported to the police.
+Criminal activity should be reported to the police on 101 or in emergency 999.
 Housing association tenants should contact their housing provider.

 Who to contact